We prefer to invent new jobs rather than trying harder and inventing a new system that wouldn’t require everybody to have a job.” (Philippe Beaudoin)

 For many, wealth is merely a stepping stone to intense work.
 This may explain why people with higher IQs are not wealthier (Zagorsky, 2008): high IQ people may have an easier time getting rewarding work so they need less wealth.

-I bet that even gangsters and prostitutes are strongly motivated by the social status of work.
+I bet that even gangsters and prostitutes are motivated by the social status of their work.
 The most respected among them work with great intensity, beyond their need for financial compensation.

 As a consequence, we have a strong incentive to create “make belief” jobs purely for status reasons.
 With our current technology, we should need fewer people than ever to run a government, but we are not motivated by needs and efficiency, we are motivated by status.
 People who complain that big governments are inefficient are missing the point: they are not meant to be financially efficient, they are meant to confer as much prestige as possible onto as many people as possible.
 In this way, big governments are highly efficient and so are large corporations.
 I predict a bright future for both of them.

 And when everything else fails, we can always extend education.
 There is some prestige in being a Ph.D. student, for example.
 Whether there is any practical purpose in training so many Ph.D. students is irrelevant.
 And that is why we are not really trying to make higher education more efficient.
 Nobody cares that lectures have been shown to be an expensive and inefficient learning technique.
 It creates lots of jobs: one for the lecturer, and another one for each one of the students.
 We have the technology to replace expensive university degrees with cheap and labor-saving certifications, but I predict it will not make a dent into higher education.
 In fact, I can only see education becoming more labor intensive.
 We will extend the duration and cost of higher education beyond any practical sense.
-It will come to occupy a greater and greater fraction of our GDP.
+In a way, we already have: several American colleges charge upward of 60k$ a year in tuition fees.
+It will come to occupy a greater and greater fraction of our GDP: education made up 2% of the American GPD in 1920 and has since exceeded 6%.
 Not because the added education increases our practical efficiency, but because it is a very efficient way to grant many people a high status.

 So, who has a “make belief” job and who has a real job?
 Here is a hardship test: if you stopped doing your work, and nobody replaced you, how much suffering would that cause?
 If you are a parent, and you stopped taking care of your kids, they would suffer.
 If you are a college professor and you stopped doing research and giving your lecture, how much suffering would that cause the students?
 Maybe not much.
 Google has tens of thousands of engineers: they probably could be running quite well with only a small fraction of these brilliant folks.